-- student representatives on numerous internal committees with Athabasca University, including the Board of Governors, General Faculties Council (GFC), GFC Academic Learning Environment Committee, GFC Academic Excellence Awards Committee, GFC Executive Committee, GFC Student Academic Appeals Committee, GFC Student Awards Committee, Student Relationship Management Project, each Faculty Council Committee, E-text Advisory Committee, ICT Governance Committee, Pedagogy and Research Service Advisory Group, ERP Service Advisory Group, the Middle States Accreditation Standards Committee, Student Relationship Management Project, and the Student Experience Team.
+- student representatives on numerous internal committees with Athabasca University, including the Board of Governors (BoG), General Faculties Council (GFC), BoF Finance and Property Committee, BoG Governance Committee, BoG Honorary Awards Committee, BoG Institutional Advancement Committee, BoG Academic Affairs Committee, GFC Academic Learning Environment Committee, GFC Academic Excellence Awards Committee, GFC Executive Committee, GFC Student Academic Appeals Committee, GFC Student Awards Committee, each Faculty Council Committee, ICT Governance Committee, Pedagogy and Research Service Advisory Group, and the ERP Service Advisory Group.

 - student representatives on other committees, such as the Bryon Paege Memorial Award Selection Committee.